Kyoto Koka University ロゴ

 Total Initial Annual Student Contribution:¥879,100

-Total Initial Annual Student Contribution from Second Year:¥936,400
+Total Annual Student Contribution from Second Year Onward:¥936,400

 Kyoto Koka College Department of Dental Hygiene(Three-year program)